team-gradvek/gradvek/README.md

 ### 2. Run the Django backend
 **Make sure Docker is running.**
-The Neo4j database must be running for the backend to work (check Makefile commands).
+The Neo4j database must be running for the backend to work.
 ```bash
 cd gradvek
 make run-neo4j
 ```
 _Note: Look at the Docker logs and wait until you see "started"._

 There is a startup function in Django that retrieves the Open Targets datasets and parse it to the Neo4j database.
-The Neo4j database must be running for the backend to work (check Makefile commands).

 ```bash
 cd backend